 {"id":16872,"date":"2023-02-10T15:00:00","date_gmt":"2023-02-10T20:00:00","guid":{"rendered":"https:\/\/www.renthop.com\/content-manager\/?p=16872"},"modified":"2023-02-10T15:01:02","modified_gmt":"2023-02-10T20:01:02","slug":"cost-of-living-in-nyc","status":"publish","type":"post","link":"https:\/\/www.renthop.com\/blog\/cost-of-living-in-nyc\/","title":{"rendered":"How Much Does it Cost to Live in New York City?"},"content":{"rendered":"

-Thousands of new residents move to New York City<\/a> each year in hopes of experiencing the unique confluence of culture, fashion, art, finance, and food the city offers.
-Yet living in New York City and enjoying all it has to offer can quickly become very expensive \u2013 the average cost of living in New York City is 68% higher than the rest of the country, with popular neighborhoods being even more expensive.
+Thousands of new residents move to New York City<\/a> each year.
+They hope to experience the unique confluence of culture, fashion, art, finance, and food the city offers.
+Yet living in New York City and enjoying all it has to offer can quickly become very expensive.
+The average cost of living in New York City is 68% higher than the rest of the country, with popular neighborhoods being even more pricey.
 Between steep rent prices<\/a>, expensive meals, and the occasional Broadway tickets, the city can easily burn through even the thickest of wallets.
 Before moving to the city, it\u2019s imperative to determine the average cost of living in New York City.<\/p>\n

 Average Rent in New York City<\/h2>\n

 New Yorkers typically rent their apartments and can choose from many available listings across the city.
 Homeownership<\/a> is expensive in New York, leaving most residents with primarily rental opportunities.
-Choosing a neighborhood will make or break the price of rent, as trendy neighborhoods in Manhattan often have the most expensive real estate.
+Choosing a neighborhood will make or break the price of rent.
+Trendy neighborhoods in Manhattan<\/a> often have the most expensive real estate.
 Many of the lower Manhattan neighborhoods, such as Chelsea<\/a>, NoMad<\/a>, and the West Village<\/a> have pricier rents, and as you move farther away from the center of Manhattan, rent decreases.
-Greenwich Village<\/a>; (a downtown neighborhood known for bars, cafes, and Off-Broadway theatres) has an average rent price<\/a> of $4,995 for a one-bedroom apartment, whereas the average rent price in Washington Heights<\/a> (uptown and a short subway ride away from Times Square) is just $2,511 for a one-bedroom apartment.<\/p>\n
+Greenwich Village<\/a>; (a downtown neighborhood known for bars, cafes, and Off-Broadway theatres) has an average rent price<\/a> of $4,995 for a one-bedroom apartment.
+Whereas the average rent price in Washington Heights<\/a> (uptown and a short subway ride away from Times Square) is $2,511 for a one-bedroom.<\/p>\n

-Many New Yorkers combat these high rent prices by having roommates<\/a> \u2013 the price per bedroom decreases dramatically in larger apartments, making it more expensive to live alone.
+Many New Yorkers combat these high rent prices by having roommates<\/a>.
+The price per bedroom decreases dramatically in larger apartments, making it more expensive to live alone.
 In Downtown Brooklyn<\/a>, a two-bedroom apartment costs an average of $5,843 per month ($2,921.50 per bedroom), whereas the average cost of a one-bedroom apartment in the same neighborhood is $4,125.
 Some NYC residents will even build flex walls<\/a> (temporary wall additions that don\u2019t go all the way to the ceiling) to create additional rooms and divide up space between roommates.<\/p>\n

 Average Utilities Cost for an Apartment in NYC<\/h2>\n